sophieloiz/brain-tissues-segmentation/README.md

 ### Results

-Some example of the results of the network :
+Some examples of the results of the network :

 * For the gray matter segmentation :